mattmccormick/docs/missing_ads.md

-# Missing Ads
+# Phone Verification
-This page will explain what to do if you have published a Craigslist ad but it is not showing on Craigslist.
+This page will explain the phone verification process.

-Sometimes once you hit "Publish" Craigslist need you to confirm the ad through email.
-This generally only happens in the first month of using an account, but may happen past this point.
+Once you hit "Publish" Craigslist may need you to confirm the ad through phone verification.
+This generally happens in the first month of using an account, but may happen past this point.
+If you publish an ad and it is not showing, check your email for a verification notification email.

 If so, this is the page you will see after you click "Publish" on your ad.
 ![](email2.jpg)